wdv4758h/pypy-extradoc/blog/draft/stm-apr2012.rst

-If you want to play with it, you can download `this binary`_ (you need to put it in a place with the paths ``lib-python`` and ``lib_pypy``, for example from a regular `nightly tarball`_ or from a full checkout).
+If you want to play with it, you can download `this binary`_ (you need to put it in a place with the paths ``lib-python`` and ``lib_pypy``, for example inside the main directory from a regular `nightly tarball`_ or from a full checkout).
 It is for Linux x86 32-bit.
 This version was compiled from the `stm-gc`_ branch on the 25th of April.
 It runs e.g. the `modified version of richards`_.